What is COMT?

 Do you have a COMT mutation?

 Let’s discuss COMT Val158 Met.
-The ideal combination for these alleles is to state Val/Met.
+The ideal combination is to have wild types, which means no mutation.
 This means that COMT enzyme activity is balanced, which keeps neurotransmitters balanced and maintains average levels of Dopamine.
 Your catecholamines should be breaking down properly.

 Now, if you see results that show Val/Val, then you are having higher COMT enzyme activity, Your COMT enzymes are breaking down neurotransmitters at a fast pace, which results in lower Dopamine levels.
 Typically, this results in greater stress resiliency, more pain tolerance, and the possible need for higher doses of pain medications.